Illegal Killing Of Mountain Lion Leads To Felony Conviction For Colorado Hunter

 “Illegal and unethical actions like what Mr. Pashley participated in put a black eye on hunters, outfitters and houndsmen,” said CPW Wildlife Officer Joe Nicholson in a statement.
 “Pashley’s actions are those of a poacher, not a hunter, and it is good to bring somebody like Pashley to justice.”

-CPW first caught wind of Pashley’s crimes in January 2017 after a hunter brought in the body of a mountain lion to be inspected.
+CPW first caught wind of Pashley’s crimes in January, 2017, after a hunter brought in the body of a mountain lion to be inspected.
 Hunting a mountain lion is not illegal in Colorado under certain circumstances, but the animal must be brought in to be inspected after it is killed.
 It was later discovered that the man was lying about where the animal had been killed, and later admitted to knowing Pashley.
-Upon searching Pashley’s home, evidence of illegal activities were found.
+Upon searching Pashley’s home, evidence of illegal activities was found.

 Evergreen man sentenced to probation for role in poaching mountain lion, running illegal outfitting business https://t.co/Kl2E0Uvv9K